 The stadium was otherwise silent as the loudspeakers explained the grim donation.
 The girl in the wheelchair and the boy with a crutch shared a worried glance.

 Alphonse almost drooled when the starting gun went off.
-All but two kids crossed the finish-line within the minute.
-Then the crowd watched the last two kids race neck and neck, and listened to their panting, and the squeaking of her wheelchair, and the plod of his crutch.
+All but two kids crossed the finish-line within a minute.
+Then the crowd watched the last two kids race neck-and-neck, and heard their panting, and the squeak of her wheelchair, and the plod of his crutch.